ClaraMarquardt/ehR/package_management/contribution_guide.md

 	[x] Function titles/description fields need to end with a '.' to ensure that the function_overview.csv file is correctly generated.
 Titles should be short (1 line at most).
 Where no description is given the field should be presented as a place holder: #' \

-	[x] The overall structure of the header file should follow the following example:
+	[x] The overall structure of the header (Roxygen) section should follow the following template:

 ```
 #' Expand a list of icd9 code ranges.